CXD8/CXD-ROUTER/README.md

 3. Plug in your network cable and Mini HDMI.
 4. Connect a 12v USB-C PD compatible power source to the board.

+ Sch for Schematic source
+ Schematic folder for .pdf - Will reorganise later

 ## Images
  **PCB:**
 ![PCB](Images/PCB-VIEW-BOTTOM.PNG)